Skip to:

 Cafés, bakeries and long lunches

-Breweries and distilleries
+Breweries & distilleries

 Fruit picking and farm experiences

-• Citrus
+• Citrus orchards throughout the region

-Always check opening times before you go, but fruit picking is a standout family activity when available.
+Always check opening times before you go.

-Farm gates and roadside stalls
+Farm gates and local produce

 • Fresh fruit and vegetables around Alstonville and Rous